antpr883/demo-departments/README.md

 # Demo Departments Application

-A Spring Boot application for managing departments, employees, and related data.
+A Spring Boot application for managing departments, employees, and related data with comprehensive monitoring and observability.

 ## Features